grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Tempo with basic-auth, which is the case with GrafanaCloud Tempo, you have to use the [otelcol.auth.basic][] component.
+To use Tempo with basic-auth, which is the case with GrafanaCloud Tempo, you must use the [otelcol.auth.basic][] component.
 For example, you can get the Tempo config from the “details” page of Tempo in the [GrafanaCloud Portal][]:

 TODO: Insert Tempo Config pic